Gardening in Northern Sweden

 Watering is the main problem in mid summer.
 Not only the amount of watering needed during the summer but also the opportunity for watering is more limited.
 Watering plants during the day in full sunlight causes problems; it’s much better for the soil to be wet and the leaves to be dry.

-If you have a stream you’re allowed to extract water for irrigation, up to a specific limit.
-Depending on your area, the stream might not be clean however so it’s better to use this water for trees.
+If you have a stream you’re allowed to extract water for irrigation, up to a specific limit (I think it is 10m3 a day, which is plenty for a half acre).
+Depending on your area, the stream might not be clean however so it’s better to use this water for soil water (e.g. the base of trees and bushes, not sprayed onto the leaves of vegetables).
 Specifically in rural areas, peoples septic cistern systems may discharge into the stream.
+The plants do seem to do better with stream water compared to tap water.

 Using a Greenhouse